Language: EN

 What are and how to use lambda functions

-A lambda function is an anonymous function that can be defined inline without the need to formally name it.
+A lambda function in C# is a concise syntax for defining an anonymous function that can be defined inline without the need to formally name it.

-These functions are useful for writing code in a more compact and readable way, especially in situations where you need to define simple functions at once, such as filtering, mapping, or reducing collections.
+These functions are useful for writing code in a more compact and readable way.
+They are especially helpful in situations where you need to define a simple function that you will use only once (such as in filtering, mapping, or reducing collections).

 The basic syntax of a lambda function in C# is as follows: